 Cost

 The cost of capital punishment is another significant concern.
-Death penalty cases are often far more expensive than non-capital cases due to the extensive legal procedures involved, including lengthy trials, appeals, and post-conviction reviews.
+So death penalty cases are often far more expensive than non-capital cases due to the extensive legal procedures involved, including lengthy trials, appeals, and post-conviction reviews.
 Some studies have found that death penalty cases can cost millions of dollars more than cases in which the defendant is sentenced to life in prison without parole.

 The Current Status of Capital Punishment in New York